In the following section, we answer questions that are frequently

 Installation packages may also be available from your platform's package management system.

 “NDB” stands for

-How many computers do I need to run a MySQL Cluster, and why?
+How many computers do I need to run an NDB Cluster, and why?

 To provide increased throughput and high availability, you should use multiple SQL nodes (MySQL Servers connected to the cluster).
 It is also possible (although not strictly necessary) to run multiple management servers.

 What do the different computers do in an NDB Cluster?